notRitter/SpawnerDocs/index.md

 ## Contribute / Report issues

-If you find a problem or want to suggest improvements, please make a post on the forums on store page for the plugin on Itch.io.
+If you find a problem or want to suggest improvements, please make a post on the [forums](https://notritter.itch.io/ritter-ultimate-event-spawner-rpg-maker-mv/community) which can be found on the [store page on Itch.io.](https://notritter.itch.io/ritter-ultimate-event-spawner-rpg-maker-mv)

 ---